-- · Families can provide stability for their children. - A family's sense of dignity and pride grow. - Health, physical safety and security improve. - Education and job prospects increase.
+- Families can provide stability for their children. - A family's sense of dignity and pride grow. - Health, physical safety and security improve. - Education and job prospects increase.

-Millions of people are sleeping in safer, healthier and more secure homes thanks to the efforts of Habitat for Humanity and its partners and supporters.
+More than 13.2 million people are sleeping in safer, healthier and more secure homes thanks to the efforts of Habitat for Humanity and its partners and supporters.
 Each year, Habitat for Humanity helps families build strength, stability and self-reliance by constructing and improving homes, by advocating for fair and just housing policies, and by providing training and access to resources to help families improve their shelter conditions.